Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Amsterdam Winter Paradise

-The Het Amsterdamse Winterparadijs is a wintertime amusement park.
-At the Christmas fair in Amsterdam, participants can take part in activities – like ice racing, curling and snowball throwing.
+The Het Amsterdamse Winterparadijs is a wintertime amusement park!
+At this Christmas fair in Amsterdam, participants join in the festive activities – like ice racing, curling and snowball throwing.
 In the Winterplein, visitors can roast marshmallows, ride the Ferris Wheel or slide down the Tube Jump.
 During the day, the event is family friendly, but at night there are DJs, live musicians and plenty of places to imbibe.
-Note: This is not a free market; tickets are required for entry.
+Note: This is not a free Amsterdam Christmas Market; tickets are required for entry.

 Dam Square Christmas Market

-Okay, so technically there is not an organized Christmas Market on Dam Square, but the square does exude an extra Christmassy feeling with the gigantic tree and a few vendors selling Christmas treats.
+Okay, so technically there is not an organized Christmas Market on Dam Square, but the area does exude an extra Christmassy feeling with the gigantic tree and a few vendors selling Christmas treats.

 Pure Winter Market Amsterdam

 With a special focus on food and sustainable gifts, the Pure Winter Market offers a different kind of Christmas market.
-The one-day events are held mid-week in various Amsterdam parks.
+The one-day events are held on Sundays in various Amsterdam parks.

-{Keep up to date on changes at the Amsterdam Visitors Center events page.}
+{Keep up to date on changes at the Official Amsterdam Visitors Center events page.}

 Christmas Markets Near Amsterdam